Midwife in the Tire Swing

 Barbara formed up the remaining girls in a phalanx, the front row a kneeling V, batons thrust at the camera.
 Thirty-two pairs of eager eyes stared down the lens with a migraine intensity.
 “Some of my girls have real talent.
 For modeling, you know...?”
 Barbara was still speaking but Ian Emory tuned her out.

 They were close to that terminal perimeter where most of them still thought this was fun.
 Soon they would start to sweat, fidget and horse around.
 One of them would have to go to the bathroom.
 Then the avalanche.
 One by one, they will take a turn in the tiny lavatory and reassemble having lost half an hour, refreshed but looking stiff and posed.
-These fair-haired moppets arching and posing for my camera and one another are blissfully unaware of the darker implications of their photographic occasion—their military posturing a prelude to slaughter, their suggestive glitter at the edge of pornography.
+These fair-haired moppets arching and posing for the camera are blissfully unaware of the darker implications of their photographic occasion—the military posturing a prelude to slaughter, the glitter at the edge of pornography.

 In the newly found, hard-won prosperity that followed Lucy’s war, mortality was anathema.
 The glands and the grave were threatening but distant, and no more thought of than a cyclone touching down in Dubuque a thousand miles away.
 Murder and death flourished far from the neat yards and cautious aspirations of the families who boasted the discretionary income to pay for dancing classes.

 Peter Sinclair had never beheld a woman in any stage of undress in all the years he spent behind the bellows of his great studio camera.
 With the end of Lucy Hobart’s war, however, came the profusion of photographic art magazines.
 Cosseted in the dens and libraries of the heartland, they were to be found along with the National Geographic, Liberty and Pageant, where at least once in every issue—the “photographic essay”—light and silver nitrate performed their magic upon naked female bodies.
-True, the standard fare was combat stills and compilations of Balkan desolation, Gypsy families at their riotous carouses, Slovenian women, black-cowled and toothless bent over tubs of wash, but usually some tits and ass to leaven the bread of despair.
-Camera sales bloomed, providing libidinous middle-aged males a reason to subscribe to the magazines.
+True, the standard fare was combat stills and compilations of Balkan desolation, Gypsy families at their riotous carouses, Slovenian women, black-cowled and toothless bent over tubs of wash, but occasionally some tits and ass to leaven the bread of despair.
 Few pictures were, to Ian’s knowledge, taken of the available family members, as disallowed by the unwritten code of the heartland—the mothers, wives and daughters—for they were children of the century, and clothing was to be shed in the dark.

 next chapter »